Bureau of the Royal Household

+The Bureau of the Royal Household (BRH) is a royal agency with a status equivalent to a ministry of the Royal Thai Government, directly under the authority of the monarch.
+It is responsible for royal affairs concerning the King and the Royal Family, as well as the management and protection of the monarch’s assets and interests.
+The Lord Chamberlain of the Royal Household oversees its administration.

 The 2019 budget for the Bureau of the Royal Household was 6,800 million baht, up from 6,391.4 million baht in FY2018.

 History

 The history of the king's household pre-dates modern Thailand, links with the past are preserved.
 For example, the importance of "institutional memory" led to the appointment in the 1980s of a nonagenarian Khun Sawet Thunapradit as "Special Consultant to the Royal Household".
 From 2017, The Office of His Majesty's Principal Private Secretary falls under the direct supervision of Bureau of the Royal Household.

 The agency's headquarters, headed by the Lord Chamberlain, is at Suan Amphon near Dusit Palace in Bangkok.

 Palaces

 The bureau is responsible for promoting and maintaining three different royal palaces: